Initiatives & Tools

 The Cancer Immunotherapy Consortium has served the cancer immunotherapy community since 2002 and has made significant contributions to progress in the field.
 Through seminars, workshops, working groups, and online consensus-building projects supported by immunological and clinical data from cancer immunotherapy trials, the Consortium works to address several of the key issues facing the cancer immunotherapy field.

-Community initiatives help foster interaction and collaboration among Consortium members and promotes alliances with partner academic and industrial organizations.
+Community initiatives help foster interaction and collaboration among the Consortium and promotes alliances with partner organizations.

-Member-only workshops and working groups address regulatory issues and aim to define and overcome targeted challenges in cancer immunotherapy development.
+The CIC addresses regulatory issues and aims to define and overcome targeted challenges in cancer immunotherapy development.

 Meetings & Workshops

-Meetings, conferences, and workshops allow for networking and the exchange of information among members and the greater cancer immunotherapy field.
+Meetings, conferences, and workshops allow for networking and the exchange of information among the greater cancer immunotherapy field.